stevedudek/Triangles/Documentation/Documentation.md

 Connect block-terminal extender cables as needed to wire the Triangles to a centralized spot where the following lives together: Pixel Pusher, power supply, router, and laptop.

 The extender cables have male and female ends much like extension cords.
-I left at Gray Area a bag of extender cables, but after these are gone, there are no more easily-available extender cables, unless John Major makes an emergency trip to NIMBY in Oakland.
-Use the extender cables wisely!

 Plug the cables into the Pixel Pusher ports.
 When disconnecting a cable from the Pusher, disconnect it at the block junction and not at the Pusher.
 The pins on the Pusher are fragile, and if we mush them, we're screwed.